mcgill-robotics/AUV-2025/catkin_ws/src/propulsion/README.md

 The propulsion package is responsible for moving the AUV and provides a hardware-agnostic interface.

+The propulsion package has been tested under ROS Noetic for Ubuntu 20.04.

 ### License

-The source code is released under a [MIT license](../../../LICENSE).
+The source code is released under a GPLv3 license.

-The propulsion package has been tested under [ROS] Noetic opropulsionn Ubuntu 20.04.

 ## Package Interface